JustinPatenaude/balticathletics/brands/farpost-goals.md

   Farpost is a Canadian company specializing in collapsible aluminum goals.

   All goals are powder-coated white for durability.

+  See each photo above for pricing.
+Pricing is for ONE goal.
 date: '2019-03-29T22:26:16.000+00:00'
 photos:
 - title: G275 Soccer Goal